duglin/xreg-github/README.md

   error
 - See if we can remove JustSet and always Save each time since we have TXs now

-- test for required fields (singular/complex) at all level
-  - esp during creation time
-  - did group, continue with res, ver
 - move ParseRequest to http_stuff.go